Perspective | Loyola Chicago, Delaware entered March like lions, exited like sacrificial lambs

 “It was the first thing we talked about when we started our summer workouts,” Holtmann said.
 “We had to own it and understand it.
 We actually talked about dealing with it going forward for about 90 minutes.”

 Which meant there was no way the Buckeyes were going to take Loyola lightly.
 The first half was intensely physical.
 Loyola led 11-9 with 8:06 to go before halftime, and to that point, there had been more turnovers (eight) than field goals (five).
-But then everyone wearing purple stopped making shots, except for Braden Norris.
+But then everyone wearing purple stopped making shots except for Braden Norris.
 During the next 11:41, bridging the halves, he made three three-point field goals.
-The problem was, his teammates made nothing from the field.
+The problem was his teammates made nothing from the field.

 By the time Norris made the third of those threes with 16:25 left, Ohio State had gone on a 20-7 run, and Loyola never made it close again.

 It was the last college game for Lucas Williamson, the only remaining player from the Final Four team.
-After making one of 10 shots from the field, he talked emotionally about the difficulty of understanding that his career was over.
+After making 1 of 10 shots from the field, he talked emotionally about the difficulty of understanding that his career was over.

-When Valentine was asked about what Williamson had meant to the program, he paused for a long moment before finally saying, “Everything.
+When Valentine was asked about what Williamson had meant to the program, he paused for a long moment before finally saying: “Everything.
 I feel really badly for him that this was his last game.
 It doesn’t seem fair.”

 There’s nothing fair about losing in the NCAA tournament, especially after truly believing you are going to win.
-In a depressingly short amount of time, “Why not us” can become “Why us?”
+In a depressingly short amount of time, “Why not us?” can become “Why us?”